 What We Like

-There are lots of microwave ovens, including those with convection functions, that only give you the option to use the turntable when cooking.
-While this may suffice most of the time, it is not always ideal for when you are baking or roasting.
-That is why we love the fact that with this Sharp microwave, you can turn off the turntable, remove it, and instead use either a low or high rack.
+There are many microwave ovens, including those with convection functions, that only give you the option to use the turntable when cooking.
+While this may suffice most of the time, it is not always ideal for baking or roasting.
+This Sharp microwave is designed so you can turn off the turntable, remove it, and use either a low or high rack.

 What We Don’t Like